 Despite your degree plan, though, a bachelor’s-level course of study will inevitably include some general education classes that may seem unnecessary.
 That is, even if you plan to teach elementary music, for instance, you’ll still be required to take some college-level math classes.
 The same is not true for all community college credentials, though.
 While some associate’s degree programs such as Associate of Arts (AA) and even Associate of Science (AS) programs may also include “gen ed” requirements, others such as Associate of Applied Science (AAS) degree plans do not.
 By and large, community college degrees tend to be much more vocational in nature than universities and seek to prepare students for the workforce immediately after graduation.
 On the other hand, four-year college students are prepared, not only for employment but also for graduate school.

 Another checkmark in the “real-world learning” category for community colleges has to do with the instructors of community college classes.
 These professors aren’t your typical tenured faculty members you’ll see in university lecture halls, but they often make up for their obscure reputations with plenty of experience in the field they teach.
 For example, it’s not uncommon for a retired police officer to teach public safety courses at their local two-year college.
 The same holds true for many other vocational fields like nursing, early childhood education, and culinary arts.
-The benefit here for students is that they can learn applicable skills that will serve them well in their future professions, and they have the opportunity to learn these skills from seasoned professionals in their chosen field.
+The benefit here for students who attend community college is that they can learn applicable skills that will serve them well in their future professions, and they have the opportunity to learn these skills from seasoned professionals in their chosen field.
 It’s hard to think of any better type of job preparation than that, so it’s something to keep in mind when asking, “What are the benefits of attending a local community college?“